A brief primer

 While translation assignments are typically delivered in two columns (original or source text and translated or target text), the deliverables for transcreation assignments often include three or four columns, and may include a backtranslation, as well as rationale and comments for art directors and for marketing and legal approval.

-A key difference I've noticed between translations and transcreations is copy length.
+One difference I've noticed between translations and transcreations is copy length.
 A 500-word piece in English often results in a translation of 650+ words, but a transcreation of 500 words or less.
-This is critical when working with social media content, Google ads, and most other digital work such as emails.
+This is critical when working with social media content, Google ads, and most other digital work such as email marketing.
 The key difference, however, is copy effectiveness.

 In Europe

-While the transcreation concept is little known in the United States, it is widely developed in Europe.
+While the transcreation concept is little known in the United States, it is widely used in Europe.
 Agencies there employ professionals with job titles such as Senior Transcreation Manager and Transcreation Account Executive.

-When they hire Transcreators, they only hire copywriters and translators who pass their transcreation tests.
-Often only about five percent of translators and copywriters succeed on those tests, as they need a high level of competence in both translation and copywriting.
+When they hire Transcreators, they only hire copywriters and translators who ace their transcreation tests.
+Less than five percent of translators and copywriters succeed on those tests, as they need a high level of competence in both translation and copywriting.

 A few examples

-When transcreating consumer communications for the U.S. Hispanic market, the first step is to determine whether the campaign or creative concept could even be made relevant and effective for U.S. Hispanic consumers, and if so, what parts of the material should be translated and what needs to be transcreated or re-concepted and re-written.
+When transcreating consumer communications for U.S. markets, the first step is to determine whether the campaign or creative concept could even be made relevant and effective for U.S. Latin consumers, and if so, what parts of the material should be translated and what needs to be transcreated or re-concepted and re-written.
 In rare cases, brands may decide to reposition and even rebrand based on their segmentation and targeting strategies.

-Patient and consumer education materials may include topics and categories unfamiliar to some multicultural consumers—especially those in immigrant communities, where we may face challenges such as deeply rooted beliefs, values, and attitudes.
+Patient and consumer education materials may include topics and categories unfamiliar to consumers in immigrant communities, where we may face challenges such as deeply rooted beliefs, values, and attitudes.
 In those cases, to make the material relevant and effective, we may have to expand some sections and even add new ones, as well as explain and sell the category as much as the brand.

 The bottom line

-TR, TC, CW: Use all three wisely, as all three play key roles in marketing communications.
+TR, TC, CW: Use all three wisely, as all three play key roles in marketing communications, PR, and assessments copy.

 Rico Paul Vallejos is an award-winning bilingual copywriter and Certified Translator (ATA).
 He is Chief Creative Officer, Senior Copywriter, and Lead Transcreator at RicoLatino LLC, and can be reached at rico@RicoLatino.net.
 Mobile: 503-819-7582.
 Website: www.RicoLatino.net